-Note: it’s now possible to follow this project on facebook, for posts highlighting the most interesting content here, often on the anniversary of particular historical events, and for any additions/updates/news etc., by following this url link: https://www.facebook.com/talkingdust.net/ (click to visit the page, and please share with others who might be interested).
+Note: it’s possible to follow this project on facebook, for posts highlighting the most interesting content here, often on the anniversary of a particular historical event, or for additions, updates and news etc., by following this url link: https://www.facebook.com/talkingdust.net/ (click to visit the page, and please share it with others who might be interested).

 The information collected together on this website, presented and discussed, might be of interest to Newmarket medics past or present, medical historians, family historians whose medical ancestors had links with the town, local historians, or any Newmarket and district residents.
 It might even be of interest to others more widely who are fascinated by historical things in general, especially when told from the perspective of the ordinary and obscure, i.e. people just like most of us, who nevertheless often lead interesting lives that have something to say – see the p.s. below.
 Too often history is told from the perspective of an influential/powerful minority, losing little gems like William Sandiver 2’s daughter Elizabeth, the fascinating life of Susan Hamerton Greene, and many others like them who are brought to life on this website.